< Go to Ski Gloves - Men's

 Warmth and Breathability

-The Outdoor Research Southback was among the most waterproof product we tested both in real world applications and in our side-by-side bucket of water comparison.
-The Southback along with the Black Diamond Squad were the only product we looked at under $100 to use a Gore-Tex insert instead of a proprietary waterproof breathable insert.
+The Outdoor Research Southback was among the most waterproof products we tested both in real world applications and in our side-by-side bucket of water comparison.
+The Southback along with the Outdoor Research Centurion were the only products in our review that were less than $100 to use a Gore-Tex insert.
 This combined with their well treated goatskin leather palm, made them one of the most water resistant options under $100.
-Even after 10 days of skiing in wet conditions we were very happy with how they preformed.
-We think they are as water resistant as the much more expensive Outdoor Research Northback Sensor as well as the Black Diamond Rebel and more water resistant than the Hestra Heli or the DaKine Scout.
+Even after 10 days of skiing in wet conditions we were very happy with how they performed.
+We think they are very similarly water resistant as the much more expensive Outdoor Research Mute Sensor as well as the Hestra Seth Morison Pro Model and far more water resistant than the Hestra Heli or the DaKine Scout.

 The Southback is a fairly tough design with goatskin leather covering the whole palm and fronts of the fingers.
-We thought the Southback ($85) was easily one of the more durable options under $100 with only the Black Diamond Squad being as tough for the price.
-Over all when compared to all the more expensive contenders they were average for longevity and durability.
-While we didn't think they were as durable as many of the all or mostly leather models like the Black Diamond Rebel, the Arc'teryx Alpha SV or the OR Magnate because of Southback's back panels.
+We thought the Southback ($100) was easily one of the more durable options under $100 with only the FlyLow Goat Ridge Glove, and the Rab Guide Gloves being as tough for the price.
+Overall when compared to all the more expensive contenders they were average for longevity and durability.
+While we didn't think they were as durable as many of the all leather or mostly leather models like the Outdoor Research Mute Sensor, the Hestra Seth Morison Pro Model or the OR Magnate because of Southback's back panels.
 These panels are pretty tough but the fabric and the abundance of seams make them less durable than other options.
 If you are someone who is super hard on gloves then it could be worth spending a little more, but for average resort skiers and snowboarders logging 10-20x a year these will last you at least a few seasons and likely more.

 Features and Ease of Use